A look into the role of a production professional

-As a Holmesglen graduate, Marina never considered the end of her course as the finishing line.
-Her motivation has always been measured by the chase, not what she thinks she is owed.
-It's this career pursuit that has served as her labour of love.
+As a Holmesglen graduate, Marina never considered the end of her screen and media course as the finishing line.
+Her motivation has always been measured by her next goal.
+It's this enthusiasm that has landed her work with some of Australia's biggest production companies.

 Marina's key career moment came when she started working as a front of house and facilities coordinator for Cutting Edge Post.
 Her roles included supporting the executive producers, organising promotional and event shoots, and quoting and preparing jobs.